 Conducting internal investigations for public and private companies in connection with allegations of misconduct

-Prior to joining Proskauer, Sigal served in a number of high-ranking positions at the Department of Justice and the Department of Homeland Security.
-From 2006 to 2009, Sigal was Deputy Assistant Attorney General in the Criminal Division of the Department of Justice, where she oversaw four major sections, including the Computer Crime and Intellectual Property and the Domestic Security Sections, and over 120 attorneys and other professional staff.
-In that capacity, she supervised a number of high-profile and complex domestic and international prosecutions, including some of the nation’s most significant cyber security and data breach cases, intellectual property, and border security cases, as well as crimes committed by contractors and former members of the military in Iraq.
-She also co-chaired a U.S.-China law enforcement intellectual property working group focused on enhancing cooperation and increasing the number of multinational intellectual property prosecutions.
-Additionally, Sigal helped establish a Southeast Asia Intellectual Property enforcement network.
-Further, she represented the Department internationally a number of times, including testifying before a United Nations Committee in Geneva and serving as the head of the U.S. delegation at the World Congress III against Exploitation of Children and Adolescents in Brazil.
+Before joining Proskauer, Sigal served in a number of high-ranking positions at the DOJ and the DHS.
+From 2006 to 2009, she was Deputy Assistant Attorney General in the DOJ’s Criminal Division, where she oversaw four major sections, including the Computer Crime and Intellectual Property and the Domestic Security sections, and over 120 lawyers and other professional staff.
+She supervised a number of high-profile and complex domestic and international prosecutions, including some of the nation’s most significant cases, represented the DOJ internationally (including before the United Nations) and testified before Congress numerous times.

 In various enforcement areas, Sigal coordinated the DOJ’s work with the Federal Bureau of Investigation, the DHS, U.S. Immigration and Customs Enforcement, the U.S. Secret Service, the State Department, the Office of the United States Trade Representative, the Department of Commerce, the White House, the National Security Council, the Homeland Security Council and other government agencies.